MaoZiming/papers/9-misc/questions.md

 * **Hot-Cold Data Separation**: Store frequently accessed ("hot") data on the SSD and infrequently accessed ("cold") data on the HDD.
 * **Metadata on SSD**: To speed up file lookups, store metadata and file system indexes on the SSD.
 * **Write Buffering on SSD**: Use the SSD as a write cache.
 New data is initially written to the SSD and then moved to the HDD during periods of lower activity.
-*  To minimize the wear-out of SSD cells, write-heavy operations should ideally be directed to the HDD.
+*  To minimize the wear-out of SSD cells, **write-heavy operations should ideally be directed to the HDD**.
 *  Automated mechanisms could move data between SSD and HDD based on access patterns.
 *  The filesystem's journal could be placed on the SSD for faster metadata operations while bulk data resides on the HDD.